agama-project/agama-project.github.io/docs/user/autoyast/reference.md

 # AutoYaST compatibility reference

-Let's describe which sections and elements from an AutoYaST profile are (or will be) support ed in Agama.
+Let's describe which sections and elements from an AutoYaST profile are (or will be) supported in Agama.
 In some cases, you might find a table with the following columns:

 - AutoYaST: name of the AutoYaST element.
 - Supported: whether it is (or will be) supported.
 The meaning of each value is: